DANIEL S. APPLETON, CAPT, USA

 "D.S.
 Appleton" is listed on the page titled "Lost At Sea."

-From the Army Register, he was born in New York and entered the service from Washington, D.C. on November 30, 1916.
+Daniel was born in New York and entered the service from Washington, D.C. on November 30, 1916.
 He was immediately promoted to 1LT, to date from December 4, 1916.
 He became a Captain of Infantry on August 3, 1917.

 It's unclear why he is listed first on the Class of 1917 plaque in Memorial Hall.
 The Register of Alumni gives his name, rank, USA, but no other information.